AlgorithmiKee/notes/Software_Engineering/software-in-the-loop.md

 ### Prepare the Source Code for SIL

-The production code typically calls **hardware abstraction layer (HAL)** functions for accessing the uC regiesters and peripherals.
-Before SIL test, we must replace those HAL functions with **stub functions** (or simply **stubs**) which simulate the behaviour of the hardware.
-As the result, the SIL build of the SUT is runable on the host PC without physical hardware.
+The production code typically calls **hardware abstraction layer (HAL)** functions for accessing the uC registers and peripherals.
+Before SIL test, we must replace those HAL functions with **stub functions** (or simply **stubs**) which simulate the hardware behavior.
+As a result, the SIL build of the SUT is runable on the host PC without physical hardware.

 Remarks:

-* The stubs are also known as **adapter functions** or **mock HAL**.
+* The stubs are also known as **adapter functions** or **mock HALs**.
 They are simulation-based implementations of the HAL APIs.
 * In SIL, the SUT must be built and linked against these replacements.
 Otherwise, the SUT will fail due to missing hardware access.
 The SUT must be a standalone software runnable on the host PC.
 * 💣 Not to be confused by the wording *simulation*:
   * Stubs simulate the internal hardware-dependent behaviour of SUT
   * CANoe simulates the external environment which the SUT interacts with
 * 💣 Stubs are not tied to CANoe.
-They are indepedently runnable on the host PC.
+They are independently runnable on the host PC.

 The best practice for writing stubs:

 1. keep the HAL API intact for portability
 1. provide a simulated implementation of the HAL functions.
 This can be done either via conditional compiliation (e.g. `#ifdef SIL_BUILD`) or separate source files.

+Inside stubs, hardware IO is typically simulated by reading/writing global variables representing sensor or actuator states.

 With all HAL functions being replaced, we can build the binary aka the SUT.
-The format of SUT depends on the executation strategy:
+The format of SUT depends on the execution strategy:

 * host-native build: build the SUT as a Windows/Linux executable or library.
 On windows, SUT is typically built as `.exe` or `.dll`.
 * instruction-set simulation (ISS): too advanced. not covered here.